Aca1990/VoRtex-School/README.md

 # VoRtex-School
-VoRtex School is a virtual worlds platform for education.
+VoRtex School is a virtual world platform for education.
 Developed in Unity game engine using UNet networking, IBM Watson, Forge Networking, OpenCV, MySQL and Ethereum.

 Educator needs are represented through the following system requirements: